 Graduates from June, August, December 2018, and April 2019 are invited to participate in the ceremonies.
 Students who will graduate in June or August of 2019 also may take part in the ceremony, provided that the student’s advisor requests permission in writing from Mary Derkach and confirms that the student will graduate in June or August.
 No tickets are necessary and there is no limit on the number of guests that a student can invite.

-The keynote speaker is Donald S. Burke, MD, Distinguished University Professor of Health Science & Policy, Jonas Salk Chair in Population Health, and Dead of the Graduate School of Public Health.
+The keynote speaker is Donald S. Burke, MD, Distinguished University Professor of Health Science & Policy, Jonas Salk Chair in Population Health, and Dean of the Graduate School of Public Health.

 Students must wear academic regalia to Convocation (and also to the University’s commencement).
 You can purchase regalia through Pitt’s Graduation Central (see below).
 Doctoral students will be hooded.